AshIgnii/donttap-with-opencv/README.md

 # donttap-with-opencv
 a python script that plays "donttap.com" with computer vision

-this is my first project with python and with opencv, don't expect much
+this is my first project with python and opencv, don't expect much

 i only tested it in frenzy mode
 # How to use: